Sk27/Research/CharlesPetzold_Code/TelegramsAndRelays.md

 electromagnet to create a resistance great enough to prevent the electromagnet from constituting a short circuit.)
 Remove the current, and the iron bar loses its magnetism:
+- The electromagnet is the foundation of the telegraph.
+Turning the switch on and off at one end causes the electromagnet to do something at the other end.
+Morse's first telegraphs were actually more complex than the ones that later evolved.
+- Although Samuel Morse notified the patent office in 1 836 that he had invented a successful telegraph, it wasn't until 1 843 that he was able to persuade Congress to fund a public demonstration of the device.
+The historic day was May 24, 1 844, when a telegraph line rigged between Washington, D.C., and Baltimore, Maryland, successfully carried the biblical
+message: "What hath God wrought! "